kaechele/gensio/FAQ.rst

   addresses that they have, and communicate when they change, and use all of them.
 So you could have a connection stay up even if a server transitions over to new IP addresses.
-It has better protection agains SYN attacks.
+It has better protection against SYN attacks.
 A few other things.

   That said, the current implementations of SCTP (at least the one on Linux) leave something to be desired.
 There are performance issues